 Well, we're coming to the end here, but we can't finish without mentioning a few of the other languages that are absolutely vital, uber-powerful, but a bit too advanced to really get into.
 These languages are helper languages that speed up the processes of a website and completely change the way that you interact with the interface.
 It is very often possible, from a development level, to achieve most of an application or website's functionality without these languages but at a huge cost in speed, flexibility, style, compatibility, etc., blah blah.
 Let's look at a simple jQuery instance ('cause jQuery is so awesome) and stop there before I go on and on.

-A little of this, a little of thatjQuery is a framework (or a set of tools) that bridges CSS, Ajax, and Javascript together into a powerful set of tools that modifies and greatly enhances the way javascript works.
+jQuery is a framework (or a set of tools) that bridges CSS, Ajax, and Javascript together into a powerful set of tools that modifies and greatly enhances the way javascript works.

 Take, for instance, a set of six picture boxes.
 Each time you run your mouse over a box, it changes the colour of the border of the box.
 When you 'mouse-out' it resets the border colour, and finally, when you click the image, it opens a page or performs some function.
 So there are three functions for each link (mouse-over, mouse-out, and click) - times six, that's eighteen actions to take care of.